 Dr. Skau ministers with a non-denominational organization, ‘Hearts Being Healed’, which presents one-day seminars for women seeking God’s healing in their lives.
 Melinda co-leads a women’s Bible study called “Treasures Out of Trauma”.

 Dr. Skau is married to Dr. Randy Skau (a surgeon).
 Together they served as teaching physicians in Nigeria from 1994-2004.
-Their son and daughter, David Skau and Keri Genstler (and son-in-law, Kaleb) enjoy joining them on family mission projects.
+Their son and daughter enjoy joining them on family mission projects.

 Kianna Simmons, DDS